Scalingo/wordpress-scalingo/README.md

 ### Override the Bucket URL

-If you want to specify the full URL of the bucket yourself or even specify a specific folder where your uploads will go.
-You may want to use the environment variable named `S3_UPLOADS_BUCKET_URL`.
+If you want to specify the full URL of the bucket yourself or even specify a specific folder where your uploads will go, you may must use the environment variable named `S3_UPLOADS_BUCKET_URL`.

 Examples with Scaleway provider:
 ```
 S3_UPLOADS_BUCKET_URL=your-bucket-name.s3.fr-par.scw.cloud
 ```

+Example to upload the files in a specific folder:
 ```
 S3_UPLOADS_BUCKET_URL=your-bucket-name.s3.fr-par.scw.cloud/wordpress/uploads
 ```